leechseed/_setsunadev/_1_PRE-ALPHA_BUILD_CODENAME_BELLE/key_figures_RC3/1brooksrdnf_role_of_desire_in_narrative_framework_brooks.md

 ---
-UID: "1BrooksRDNF"
+UID: 1BrooksRDNF
-Title: "Role of Desire in Narrative Framework"
+Title: Role of Desire in Narrative Framework
-Author: "Brooks"
+Author: Brooks
-Date: "27/08/2024"
+Date: 27/08/2024
+Elaborated: 'True'
-Last Edited: "9/4/2024, 3:45:41 AM"
+Last Edited: 9/4/2024, 3:45:41 AM
 Prima-Forma:
-  - "corpus"
+- corpus
-  - "narrative function"
+- narrative function
-DIR: "STRUCTURE"
-  CAT: "FABULA"
-Summary: "Peter Brooks’ narrative theory, drawing from Freudian psychoanalysis, explores the underlying psychological drives such as the desire for closure, death drive (Thanatos), and pleasure principle (Eros) that propel stories toward their conclusion, shaping narrative structure and reader engagement."
+Summary: "Peter Brooks narrative theory, drawing from Freudian psychoanalysis,  explores the underlying psychological drives such as the desire for closure, death  drive (Thanatos), and pleasure principle (Eros) that propel stories toward their  conclusion, shaping narrative structure and reader engagement."
-Elaborated: "True"---
+ELEMENT: STRUCTURE

+---
 ### **The Role of Desire in Narrative**

 - **Peter Brooks' Focus**: